 Wondering how to make your workplace more collaborative?
 Check out the Australian Water Association’s Channeling Change program.
 By highlighting success stories, sharing helpful resources, promoting panel parity at events, and facilitating capacity-building projects in the Asia Pacific region, the Association is building a water sector recognised for its diversity, inclusion and equality.

-First published in Current magazine October 2018.
+First published as ‘All together now’ in Current magazine October 2018.